jblotus/explosivewebsprogramming/source/_posts/2011-06-09-building-your-first-node-js-app-part-3-view-controller-pattern-w-mustache.md

 <p>
   <strong>On Callback functions</strong>
-  The callback function is important enough to throw an exception if we don&#8217;t supply one.
-The callback function the view&#8217;s link to the browser.
+  The callback function is important enough to throw an exception if we don't supply one.
+The callback function the view's link to the browser.
 Since the view is performing a file read operation that is asyncrounous in node, we wont be able to capture that output and hand it off the the response handler.
 We need to actually pass the response handler method we want in as a callback so it can be fired off when the file is ready.
 This is one of those things that takes a bit of practice to get the hang of when coming to Node from a threaded, blocking environment.
 </p>